-- Physiological properties of central nervous system (CSN) cells. - Ion channels and channelopathies: structure and function of ion channels; their role in electrogenesis; molecular and functional alterations of ion channels responsible for human diseases. - Electric signals generated by neurons: "field", "patch-clamp" (voltage clamp e current clamp) and multi electrode array (MEA) electrophysiological recordings. - in vitro ed ex vivo experimental models used for studying neurological diseases: primary cultures of neurons, astrocytes, neural stem cells, organotypic brain slices, 3D cultures, bioprinting. - Intercellular comunicatiob in the CNS: synapsis; neuron-glia interactions; role of microvesicles and exosomes in intercellular communications among, neurons, glial cells and neural stem cells; methodologies for isolation and characterization of exosomes released from CNS cells; cargo of neural cell-derived exosomes and biomarkers of human diseases - Role of Ca2+ in cell excitability and intracellular signaling pathways; role of altered Ca2+ signaling in CNS disorders. - Synaptic transmission and tripartite synapse. - Synaptic Plasticity: molecular basis of long-term potentiation and depression; their changes in neuropsychiatric disorders. - Structural synaptic plasticity of dendritic spines and spinogenesis: their roles in neurodevelopment, and learning; alterations of dendritic spines in in neurodegenerative diseases; use of caged compounds to study structural plasticity. - Molecular and cellular mechanisms underlying learning and memory. - Adult neurogenesis: regulation of proliferation/differentiation of neural stem cells and molecular markers of these processes; modulation of adult neurogenesis under physiological and pathological conditions. - Role of neuroepigenetics in brain plasticity. - Engineered proteins to control CNS functions. - Transgenic animal models in neuroscience: conditional and/or inducible knock-in and knock-out. - Use of non-invasive brain stimulation (NIBS) techniques for neuropsychiatric diseases. - Use of optogenetics and chemogenetics (Designer Receptors Exclusively Activated by Designer Drugs - DREADDs) to study CNS function and dysfunction. - Behavioral tests to study higher brain functions in animal models of neuropsychiatric disorders.
+- Physiological properties of central nervous system (CSN) cells. - Ion channels and channelopathies: structure and function of ion channels; their role in electrogenesis: molecular and functional alterations of ion channels responsible for human diseases. - Electrical signals generated by neurons: "field", "patch-clamp" (voltage clamp e current clamp) and multi electrode array (MEA) electrophysiological recordings. - in vitro ed ex vivo experimental models used for studying neurological diseases: primary cultures of neurons, astrocytes, neural stem cells, organotypic brain slices, 3D cultures, bioprinting. - Intercellular communication within the CNS: synapsis; neuron-glia interactions; role of extracellular vesicles (EVs) in intercellular communications among, neurons, glial cells and neural stem cells; methodologies for isolation and characterization of eEVs released from CNS cells and study of their cargo as source of biomarkers and mechanism of spreading of human diseases. - Role of Ca2+ in cell excitability and intracellular signaling pathways; role of altered Ca2+ signaling in CNS disorders. - Synaptic transmission and tripartite synapse. - Synaptic Plasticity: molecular basis of long-term potentiation and depression; their changes in neuropsychiatric disorders. - Structural synaptic plasticity of dendritic spines and spinogenesis: their roles in neurodevelopment, and learning; alterations of dendritic spines in neurodegenerative diseases: use of caged compounds to study structural plasticity. - Molecular and cellular mechanisms underlying learning and memory. - Adult neurogenesis: regulation of proliferation/differentiation of neural stem cells and molecular markers of these processes; modulation of adult neurogenesis under physiological and pathological conditions. - Role of neuroepigenetics in brain plasticity. - Engineered proteins to control CNS functions. - - Transgenic animal models in neuroscience: conditional and/or inducible knock-in and knock-out. - Use of non-invasive brain stimulation (NIBS) techniques for neuropsychiatric diseases. - Use of optogenetics and chemogenetics (Designer Receptors Exclusively Activated by Designer Drugs - DREADDs) to study CNS function and dysfunction. - Behavioral tests to study higher brain functions in animal models of neuropsychiatric disorders.